Institute of Translation and Interpreting: Conference

+The 2026 Annual Conference, in the ITI's 40th anniversary year, will take place on 1-2 July at Unity Place, Milton Keynes.

 Covid-19

 During the COVID-19 pandemic, the ITI continued to work to support its members by moving events online.
 During the early part of the first UK lockdown, an online coffee morning was held weekly, along with other online webinars offering training in a range of subjects.
 These were supplemented by online activities and events offered by regional groups and networks.
 Online events have continued and been developed into a permanent feature of the post-Covid CPD offering, with members getting access to a library of past events.

 ITI networks

 From the beginning, ITI members have sought to form groups based on regional, language and specialist lines.
 ITI has groups across all geographical areas of United Kingdom, including the ITI Scottish Network, ITI Cymru Wales, ITI London Regional Group.
 Language groups such as the German Network, Polish Network, French Network and Japanese Network (J-Net), as well as subject-based networks such as STEP and infotech, maintain internet-based groups for purposes such as the clarification of terminological queries, discussion of best practice, sharing work, and organizing social events.